-Graveyard Shift is a 1990 American horror feature film directed by Ralph S. Singleton from a screenplay written by John Esposito (The Theatre Bizarre), based on the short story of the same name by Stephen King.
+Graveyard Shift is a 1990 American horror film directed by Ralph S. Singleton from a screenplay written by John Esposito (The Theatre Bizarre), based on the short story of the same name by Stephen King.

 The story was first published in the 1970 issue of Cavalier magazine, and later collected in King’s 1978 collection Night Shift.
 It should not be confused with the 1987 film of the same title.